Kapendev/parin/CHEATSHEET.md

 /// Returns true if the specified character was released this frame. bool isReleased(char key);
-/// Returns true if the specified keyboard key was released this frame. bool isReleased(Keyboard key);
+/// Returns true if one of the specified keyboard keys was released this frame. bool isReleased(const(Keyboard)[] keys...);
 /// Returns true if the specified mouse button was released this frame. bool isReleased(Mouse key);
 /// Returns true if the specified gamepad button was released this frame.